opensearch-project/observability/docs/dev/Kibana-Notebooks-Design-Proposal.md

 **Backend Adaptors**

-1. As a user, I should be able to plug an addon external backend services(like Zeppelin, SageMaker, Jupyter) to the plugin using adaptors
+1. As a user, I should be able to plug an addon external backend services(like Zeppelin, Amazon SageMaker, Jupyter) to the plugin using adaptors
 1. As a user, I should be able to use all the interpreters provided by the plugged backend service in addition to those provided by default
 1. As a user, I should be able to use the storage adaptors provided by the plugged backend service
 1. As a user, I should be able to use external data sources and environments provided by the plugged backend service